The Sumud Flotilla continues to Gaza

 The flotilla’s steering committee has insisted that the vessels will continue on their way to Gaza despite attacks by Israeli drones on two ships docked in Tunisian waters.
 Saif Abukeshek, a steering committee member said: “Israel continues to breach international law and terrorize us.
 We will sail to break the blockade on Gaza no matter what they do.”
 (Al Jazeera, Sept.
 11).

-So the flotilla remains ‘Sumud.”
+So the flotilla remains “Sumud.”